Contents

 • Space Shuttle Atlantis

-• Gateway Spaceport KSC (about a 15-20 minute queue)
+• Gateway Spaceport KSC (waited about 15-20 minutes)

 • Accommodation: Deltona